a-blondel/ea-sslv2-stunnel/README.md

 This project provides a Docker container that automatically configures stunnel with SSLv2 support to redirect SSL traffic to backend servers.
 Certificates are automatically generated and patched at container startup.

+## Supported games

+Here are some of the EA games known to use SSLv2:

+- FIFA 06
+- FIFA World Cup 06
+- Fight Night Round 3
+- Madden NFL 06
+- NBA Live 06
+- Need for Speed: Most Wanted 5-1-0

 ## Features

 - Automatic SSL certificate generation exploiting the [Old ProtoSSL Bug](https://github.com/Aim4kill/Bug_OldProtoSSL)